 Straight lines are the dominant axis in this composition that includes two separate dancing figures.
 There is a clear geometric sense in this work where the rhythm of parallel lines and planes without tonal variation predominate.

-The work “Composed squares no.3” belongs to a series of three pieces where the primary form in the composition is intended to be the quadrilaterals.
+“Composed squares no.3” belongs to a series of three pieces where the primary form in the composition is intended to be the quadrilaterals.
 In the time I started working with these ideas, I used to start the sketches by forming squares and rectangles that later in the middle of the experimentation generated lines and planes that ended up making a composition.